gatsbyjs/gatsby/docs/blog/2020-07-31-the-worlds-sneakiest-route-change/index.md

 Thankfully, the picture has changed quite a bit over the last year.
 The Gatsby core / cloud teams have invested a ton of time and energy improving build performance; with [incremental builds](https://www.gatsbyjs.org/blog/2020-04-22-announcing-incremental-builds/), even very large sites can build in less than a minute (with a warm cache).

 <img
-  alt="A screenshot showing the Will it Build calculator, showing that a Wordpress site with 8000 pages can rebuild in 15 seconds." src="./images/calculator-screenshot.png"
+  alt="A screenshot showing the Will it Build calculator, showing that a WordPress site with 8000 pages can rebuild in 15 seconds." src="./images/calculator-screenshot.png"
 />

-Will it Build runs dozens of benchmarks a day, ranging from 512 pages to over 32,000 pages, across 8 different content sources (including Wordpress, Drupal, Markdown/MDX, Contentful, and Sanity).
+Will it Build runs dozens of benchmarks a day, ranging from 512 pages to over 32,000 pages, across 8 different content sources (including WordPress, Drupal, Markdown/MDX, Contentful, and Sanity).
 You can play with this data yourself, using its [GraphQL API](https://willit.build/api-playground).

 The frontend of the Will it Build site is, naturally, built with Gatsby.
 And I'm pleased to say that it's _completely static_—it only fetches data from the API when we build the site.